Anton Corfiz Ulfeldt

-Anton Corfiz Ulfeldt (Brașov, 15 June 1699 - Vienna, 31 December 1769) was an Austrian politician and diplomat of Danish descent.
+Count Anton Corfiz von Ulfeldt (Brașov, 15 June 1699 – Vienna, 31 December 1769) was an Austrian politician and diplomat of Danish descent.

 Biography

-His parents were Anna Maria Sinzendorf and Leo Graf Ulfeldt, who came from a Danish noble family.
+He was the son of Count Leo Ulfeldt, who came from a Danish noble family and his wife, Anna Maria Sinzendorf, whose family came from Austrian nobility.
 After his grandfather, Corfitz Ulfeldt, was sentenced to death for high treason in Denmark, his father Count Leo Ulfeldt had fled to Austria, where he joined the Imperial Army and became a Field Marshal.

 Anton Corfiz Ulfeldt also initially embarked on a military career, but was transferred to the Reichshofrat in 1724.
 From 1738 he was ambassador to The Hague and Constantinople.

 In 1742, at the instigation of Johann Christoph von Bartenstein, he became State Chancellor and responsible for Austria's foreign policy.
 He held this post until 1753, when Wenzel Anton Kaunitz became his successor.
 As foreign minister, Ulfeldt had almost no influence, Bartenstein was the one who directed Austria's course.

 From 1753 until his death, Ulfelt served as Obersthofmeister to Emperess Maria Theresa.

 On 5 January 1744 he was accepted into the Order of the Golden Fleece.